Back to Top

 Adding Subsequent Share Entries to our Stock

-Purchase or sale of shares is achieved by accessing the stock entry in the Stock Portfolio view and adding new transaction.
+Sale of shares is achieved by accessing the stock entry in the Stock Portfolio view and adjusting trade.

 Our Stock Portfolio Account now displays a summary of the Stocks we have.